The timetabling and rooming (TAR) team oversees the timetabling and allocation of rooms for the University.

 Trailing modules are not timetabled on your individual timetable.
 Instead, you should use the timetabling app to view the module timetable, where trailing modules should show.

-Can I go to my friend's seminar group?
+Can I go to my friend's group?

 This is highly discouraged as the attendance monitoring system monitors your engagement against timetabled sessions on your individual timetable.